The Bay Run Around Iron Cove

 Henley Marine Drive

-The track continues along the northern foreshore of Iron Cove, past the Half Moon Bay Yacht Club and the Thompson Street Jetty, before it arrives at Brett Park and the Drummoyne Rowing Club.
+The track then continues along the northern foreshore of Iron Cove, passing the Half Moon Bay Yacht Club and the Thompson Street Jetty, before reaching Brett Park and the Drummoyne Rowing Club.

 7. Iron Cove Bridge

-This is where the Bay Run uses the shared pedestrian and cyclist lane on the Iron Cove Bridge to return back to Rozelle on the other side of the bay.
+The Bay Run then uses the shared pedestrian and cyclist lane on the Iron Cove Bridge to loop back to Rozelle, on the opposite side of the bay.

 Drummoyne Rowing Club